vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 	}
 ```

-We will only bind the texture set (set #2), if the texture set handle isnt null.
+We will only bind the texture set (set #2), if the texture set handle isn't null.
 This will make it so that the rest of our drawcalls still render just fine.

 At this point, you should get this image as result.
 ![map]({{site.baseurl}}/diagrams/empireTextured.png)